AlexanderSlokov/Kallisto/README.md

 ## Docker Support

-Kallisto automatically builds and publishes Docker images to the GitHub Container Registry (GHCR).

 ### 1. Run the Production Server

-You don't even need to build anything.
-Just pull the image and run the server in the background, mounting a volume for RocksDB persistence:
+Pull the image and run the Kallisto server, remember to mount a volume for RocksDB persistence.
+For instance:

 ```bash
 docker run -d \